 - Then it cools off from there… so red to yellow to green to blue

-- Lack of color means a lack of click engagement.
+- Lack of color means a lack of engagement.

-Okay, so let’s take a quick look at this Crazy Egg heatmap.
-What do you immediately see here?
+OK, so let’s take a quick look at this heatmap.
+What do we immediately see here?